ten0s/ten0s.github.io/_posts/2022-07-22-nodejs-gtk-hello-world-on-windows.md

 date: 2022-07-22
 ---

-Recently I helped porting [Node-Gtk](https://github.com/romgrk/node-gtk) to Windows.
+Recently I helped porting [Node-Gtk](https://github.com/romgrk/node-gtk/pull/327) to Windows.
 I also use it in [VeLisp](https://github.com/ten0s/velisp) and it is probably the first usage on Windows, so I think I'm in a good position to share what I have learned along the way.

 The below you will find the steps how to make [GTK](https://www.gtk.org/) Hello World application using [Node.js](https://nodejs.org/).
 In the [next post]({{ site.baseurl }}{% post_url 2022-07-25-find-dlls-and-typelibs-dependencies-for-nodejs-gtk-application-on-windows %})
-we will find the dependencies (DLLs and Typelibs) needed for distribution and start the application without showing the terminal prompt.
+we will find the dependencies (DLLs and Typelibs) needed for distribution and how to start the application without showing the terminal prompt.

 ## Table of contents